 Self-service channels have already largely stripped the simple interactions (like tracking the delivery of a package or requesting an account balance) from agents.
 Automating these interactions meant that the more complex interactions are left for human agents to handle.
 The result is calls, in all likelihood, with longer duration.

 On the customer’s side, the telephone has become the means of last resort (indicating that they could be fairly irritated by the time they call in).
 Any potential means to have interactions run as smoothly as possible is clearly required.
 Thus, the benefits that can be gained by adding other assets into the voice mix, channels that not only make life easier for the agent but ensure that the customer completes the call in a positive manner, are certainly welcome.

 Intelligent Virtual Assistants are capable of intelligent, human-like dialogue with consumers.
 Chatbots like this have access to a rich set of features, including the ability to understand complex inquiries, ask clarifying questions and personalize responses.
 Moreover, these solutions are able to capture, analyze and aggregate each conversation to deliver real time insights.

 Chatbots can also learn from past and current live agent interactions, as well as other engagements happening among the digital channels.
 This helps in constantly optimizing their behavior and improving the accuracy of their responses.

-Another digital tool that holds plenty of potential is that of an online chat system, which can offer customers immediate access to help rather than having to wait for lengthy periods in the phone queue.
+Another digital tool that holds plenty of potentials is that of an online chat system, which can offer customers immediate access to help rather than having to wait for lengthy periods in the phone queue.
 Wait times for these chats are considerably shorter, and customers are also able to multitask while waiting.

 As an added benefit, agents can have access to each customer’s company website interactions, co-browsing features, and many other helpful tools enabling the agents to deliver better, more relevant support to clients, at a cost per interaction that is far lower than most alternative methods (like phone or email support).